RIAEvangelist/node-http-server/README.md

 `` verbose `` should the server display detailed info about what it is doing `` noCache `` should the server prevent caching
 `` log `` full path to log file, if specified file is not present it will be created, however the dir must be there. ie. /tmp/server.log
-`` logFunction `` this defaults to log JSON data in the `` log `` file.
+`` logFunction `` this defaults to append timestamp to headers object and log as JSON in the `` log `` file.
 However, you can overwrite this and do whatever you like with the JSON data if you so choose.
+It accepts a javascript Object as the first argument for parsing.
+If you manually log to the default function.
+If you overwrite the function for custom logging, you must accept a javascript object as the first argument for the default log requests to function.

 ---
 #### currently modifiable via node